 The slow life

 From the cuisine to jurisprudence, from behavior economics to psychological well-being, moving more slowly has numerous well-established benefits.
 Efficiency should never be the only goal, in any domain or at all times.
-As Madison strongly agreed with, “moderation in all things” is the mathematically optimal way to approach life, justice, and governing.
+As James Madison strongly agreed with, “moderation in all things” is the mathematically optimal way to approach life, justice, and governing.
 Influenced by the Marquis du Condorcet, the invention of statistics, and a distaste for extremism in all forms, The Founders were prescient regarding the later theory of the wisdom of the crowds.
 They sought to temper the passions of the crowds via checks and balances in our system of governance.

 “The arc of the moral universe is long, but it bends toward justice,” said Martin Luther King, Jr. That the veracity of the quote remains unsettled is unsettling, like strange fruit swinging in the southern breeze.
 Yet the “quick justice” barbaric efficiency of slavery, the Confederacy, Jim Crow, superpredators, and mowing down unarmed Black men for traffic violations to name a few, are no examples of fairness.
 Faster isn’t always better, especially when it comes to justice.
 It takes time to gather facts, talk to witnesses, piece together the crimes and document them in an airtight way, brokering no doubt in the mind of a single jurist.